 Grandparent Visitation Rights in New Jersey

 When a grandparent plays an integral role in a child’s life, that relationship is often an important source of love, support, and stability, particularly if the child’s parents are divorced.
-When a couple divorces, and the child no longer lives with both biological parents, many times the grandparents step in to take care of the child.
-In the state of New Jersey, grandparents can take legal action by applying for visitation rights, which is time spent between a child, and, in this case, a grandparent.
-Securing visitation rights or third party visitation, especially for grandparents, is no easy task, and it is best done with the counsel of an experienced child custody lawyer.
+When a couple divorces and the child no longer lives with both biological parents, the grandparents may step in to take care of the child.
+In the State of New Jersey, grandparents can take legal action by applying for visitation rights, which is time spent between a child and their grandparents.
+Securing visitation rights or third-party visitation, especially for grandparents, is no easy task, and it is best done with the counsel of an experienced child custody lawyer.

 In New Jersey, grandparents can request visitation rights even if one of the custodial parents opposes visitation.
-N.J.S.A.
-9:2-7.1 or the Grandparent Visitation Statute lists the factors to be considered when allowing grandparents visitation rights.
-Before the Court even considers the factors listed in the statute, the grandparent must show that denying them visitation rights would harm the child.
-Once that is proven by a preponderance of the evidence, the Court will move forward with the case and consider the following factors:
+Statute N.J.S.A.
+9:2-7.1. lists the factors to be considered when allowing grandparents visitation rights.
+Before the court even considers the factors listed in the statute, the grandparent must show that denying them visitation rights would harm the child.
+Once that is proven by a preponderance of the evidence, the court will move forward with the case and consider the following factors:

 Keeping Emotions in Check for the Sake of the Child

 Few things are more emotionally charged than child custody disputes in an acrimonious divorce.
 Such disputes can become even worse when grandparents are involved.
-If the situation becomes too difficult, and both parties are unable to remain civil, the details of the visitation can be handled by an experienced visitation rights lawyer.
-Mediation is often helpful in these situations because there is a neutral third party there to help create a legal agreement that satisfies both parties, and that focuses on the best interests of the child.
+If the situation becomes too difficult and both parties are unable to remain civil, the details of the visitation can be handled by an experienced lawyer.
+Mediation is often helpful in these situations because there is a neutral third party to help create a legal agreement that satisfies both parties and that focuses on the best interests of the child.

-New Jersey Grandparents’ Rights Lawyers at Lyons & Associates, P.C.
+New Jersey Family Law and Divorce Lawyers at Lyons & Associates, P.C.
 Help Grandparents Obtain Visitation

-Too often grandparents suffer in divorces or separations.
-If you would like to apply for third party visitation rights for your grandchild, our New Jersey grandparents’ rights lawyers at Lyons & Associates are here to help.
+Too often, grandparents suffer in divorces or separations.
+If you would like to apply for third-party visitation rights for your grandchild, our New Jersey family law and divorce lawyers at Lyons & Associates, P.C. are here to help.
 Our legal team understands how difficult it can be when a child is caught in the middle of a custody agreement, and we will help you determine the best course of action that protects your rights while focusing on the needs of the child.
-To set up a confidential consultation where we can discuss the details of your case, call us today at 908-575-9777 or contact us online.
+To set up a free, confidential consultation where we can discuss the details of your case, call us today at 908-575-9777 or contact us online.